 - Using Broadcast Variables – A broadcast variable helps in enhancing the efficiency of joins between small and large RDDs

-Q: What are broadcast variables in Apache Spark?
+Question: What are broadcast variables in Apache Spark?
 Why do we need them?

-A: Rather than shipping a copy of a variable with tasks, a broadcast variable helps in keeping a read-only cached version of the variable on each machine.
+Answer: Rather than shipping a copy of a variable with tasks, a broadcast variable helps in keeping a read-only cached version of the variable on each machine.

 Broadcast variables are also used to provide every node with a copy of a large input dataset.
 Apache Spark tries to distribute broadcast variables by using effectual broadcast algorithms for reducing communication costs.